Macrometacorp/docs/docs/cep/query-guide/functions/json/toObject.md

 The `ConvertToJson` query is structured to process events from the `PersonStream`.
 Each event in this stream is a JSON string that contains information about a person.

-The function `json:toJson(json)` is used within the query to convert each JSON string into a corresponding JSON object.
+The function `json:toObject(json)` is used within the query to convert each JSON string into a corresponding JSON object.
 The resulting JSON object is then inserted into the `PersonJsonStream`.

 This query operates continuously, processing each person's JSON string details from `PersonStream`, converting them into JSON objects, and then feeding the JSON objects into `PersonJsonStream`.
 This allows for real-time conversion of JSON strings into JSON objects for further processing.